thiagomvilela/JAcademic/README.md

 Teacher does:
 - Insert notes;
-- View grades and final average.
+- View grades and final average;
 - You can export the final report in “.txt” format.

 ### 🛠 Technologies